rustviz/rustviz/README.md

         let y = &mut x; // mutable borrow from x to y
         ```
     - StaticReturn
-    The StaticReturn represent return of a unmutably borrowed source.
+    The StaticReturn event represent return of a unmutably borrowed source.
         ```
         StaticReturn {
             from: Option<ResourceAccessPoint>,